 Mystical and spiritual, chaotic and confounding, India overflows with riches.
-While staying at excellent hotels, we travel the classic Golden Triangle: bustling Delhi; Agra, home of the sublime Taj Mahal; and Jaipur, great city of the Raiput.
+While staying at excellent hotels, we travel the classic Golden Triangle: bustling Delhi; Agra, home of the sublime Taj Mahal; and Jaipur, great city of the Rajputs.
 We also search for elusive Bengals at Ranthambore Tiger Preserve, and absorb the holiness of Varanasi.

 Exclusive Departure: this departure is considered exclusive and the participants are U-M travelers, who consist of alums, family and friends.

 ARRIVE IN DELHI

 We arrive in India’s hyperactive capital late evening and transfer to our hotel.

 After a morning at leisure followed by a briefing about the journey ahead, we set out to discover Old Delhi.
 Our first stop is Qutb Minar, the 379-step tower dating to 1192.
 We continue on to Gandhi Smriti, a museum dedicated to the Indian icon; and pass by India Gate, the majestic arch honoring the 90,000 Indian soldiers who died fighting alongside the British in World War I. Late this afternoon we return to our hotel, where tonight we enjoy a welcome dinner together.
 B,D

 We encounter more of this pulsating city today, beginning at Raj Ghat, the simple black marble slab honoring Mahatma Gandhi.
 After stopping for photos at Lal Qila, the Red Fort complex of palaces, we visit a Sikh temple followed by lunch at a local restaurant.
 This afternoon’s sights include the red sandstone and marble Jama Masjid, India’s largest mosque; and the colorful Chandni Chowk market, where we ride rickshaws.
 Then the remainder of the day is free for further exploration and dinner on our own.
 B,L